paulbradshaw/MED7373-Data-Journalism/storytelling/readme.md

 ![](https://www.economist.com/sites/default/files/imagecache/640-width/20180407_WOC999.png)

-News organisations have published a range of stories on gender pay gap data.
+News organisations have published a range of stories on gender pay gap data, which can be [downloaded or searched here](https://gender-pay-gap.service.gov.uk/).
 You can [see an ongoing list of bookmarked examples here](https://pinboard.in/u:paulbradshaw/t:gender+dj+pay).

 The stories are a good example of how the same data can be approached in different ways, and for different audiences.
 For example: